mdelozzo/uq-course/docs/lectures/index.md

     - Is the probability that $Y$ exceeds a threshold small or not?
     - Is green or red?

+    If you have a lot of observations of $Y$:

     <img src="../images/y_pdf_N_sd_1pct.png" width="45%" height="auto">
     <img src="../images/y_pdf_N_sd_10pct.png" width="45%" height="auto">

+    If you have a few observations of $Y$:

     <img src="../images/y_hist_N_sd_1pct.png" width="45%" height="auto">
     <img src="../images/y_hist_N_sd_10pct.png" width="45%" height="auto">
     <img src="../images/y_boxplot_N_sd_1pct.png" width="45%" height="auto">